 Extension methods defined outside the core [IETF RFC RTSP2] specification may be supported by existing H.248 procedures / code points.
-For example the "Announce" method [IETF RFC RTSPANN] may use existing H.248 NotifyCompletion mechanisms to indicate the end of a stream of media.
+For example the "Announce" method [b-IETF RTSPANN] may use existing H.248 NotifyCompletion mechanisms to indicate the end of a stream of media.

 6.2 Embedded (interleaved) binary data